Things to Consider When Turkey Hunting With a Crossbow

 To have the best chance of success you’ll need a quality crossbow that you feel comfortable using in the field.
 Some crossbows are heavy and bulky.
 They might be fine if you’re sitting in a blind or ladder stand all day, but turkey hunting requires scouting and walking, often across a good amount of ground.
 That means turkey hunters will appreciate a lightweight, shorter crossbow.

-Ravin Crossbows R Series offers superb choices for turkey hunting with a crossbow, as there are great stealthy options in a light, compact, shorter crossbow that delivers high-speed performance.
+The Ravin Crossbows R Series offers superb choices for turkey hunting with a crossbow, as there are great stealthy options for hunters seeking a light, compact, shorter crossbow that delivers high-speed performance.
 The silent cocking of the R Series makes for quiet hunting, too.
 Learn more about Ravin technology.

 If you’re serious about harvesting a turkey, one of the most critical crossbow turkey hunting tips is to simply buy the best crossbow you can afford.

-The crossbow setup you use for deer hunting will likely prove just as effective for turkey hunting.
+The crossbow and arrows you use for deer hunting will prove just as effective for turkey hunting.
 Rarely will there be a passthrough on turkey, as their deep feathers protect the bird like armor.
 One thing to keep in mind when turkey hunting with a crossbow is that feathers usually get dragged into the wound, draining your arrow’s kinetic energy.

-Using the Ravin Lighted Arrows can be helpful when trying to find a wounded turkey.
+Using Ravin Lighted Arrows can be helpful when trying to find a wounded turkey.

 Broadhead selection is often personal to the hunter.
 Ravin Crossbows offers Ravin Titanium Broadheads, Ravin Steel Broadheads, and Ravin Aluminum Broadheads; each type is designed to work with your Ravin Crossbow.

 Because turkeys have keen eyesight, it can be difficult to stay completely undetectable.
 Some archery hunters prefer to use a blind or a blind shield to hide their movement while pursuing turkey.
 This isn’t necessary, but it can give you an advantage when turkey hunting with a crossbow.

 Many blinds are compact and are easy to carry in the field, including full blinds, single-person blinds, one and two-panel shield blinds, and even mesh barrier blinds.

-Shooting rests are an excellent tool for turkey hunting and that makes sense if you think about your typical turkey-hunting scenario.
-Chances are, you’ll end up patiently waiting for your perfect shot to present itself.
+Shooting rests are an excellent tool for turkey hunting, and that makes sense if you think about your typical turkey-hunting scenario.
+Chances are, you’ll end up waiting for your perfect shot to present itself.
 One of the most important crossbow turkey hunting tips is that patience is key.

 With an arrow from a crossbow, you get such a small area of impact that precision is critical.
-A shooting rest significantly assist you with that accuracy.
+A shooting rest significantly assists you with that accuracy.
 It can also leave your hands free to use calls when turkey hunting with a crossbow.

 Shot placement is critical when archery hunting any game animal, but especially with wild turkey.

-The area you are aiming for on a wild turkey is approximately the size of a baseball.
-You never know what shot opportunity you will have in the field, so practicing all shooting scenarios on the range will build your confidence and proficiency.
+The area you’re aiming for on a wild turkey is approximately the size of a baseball.
+You never know what shot opportunity you’ll have in the field, so practicing all shooting scenarios on the range will build your confidence and proficiency.
 Keep in mind that a live turkey will not be a static target, so practice standing, sitting, and crouching shots, working up and downhill.

-Ultimately, your goal is to have pinpoint accuracy in placing a shot—this is one of the most crucial crossbow turkey hunting tips for ensuring a quick, ethical harvest.
+Ultimately, your goal is to have pinpoint accuracy in placing a shot—this is one of the most crucial crossbow turkey hunting tips for ensuring a quick, ethical harvest

-When it’s time to take the shot when turkey hunting with a crossbow, you’ll often have to decide which shot is your best option quickly and there are three presentations for an archery shot on turkey we recommend preparing for:
+When it’s time to take the shot when turkey hunting with a crossbow, you’ll often have to decide which shot is your best option quickly, and there are three presentations for an archery shot on turkey we recommend preparing for:

-If you are an extremely proficient archer, you might also consider a “quartering to” shot (also called a “quartering-toward” shot, which means with the animal facing you but at an angle) or a rear spine shot.
+If you’re an extremely proficient archer, you might also consider a “quartering to” shot (also called a “quartering-toward” shot, which means with the animal facing you, but at an angle) or a rear spine shot.
 Regardless of which shot you opt for, if a bird lays down or squats and still has an upright head after you hit it, shoot it again.

 To hit a turkey in the heart and lungs, you want to aim just behind where the wing joins the body.
-A broadside shot will be your best choice if you are new to hunting turkey with a crossbow, unless you are incredibly accurate out to the yardage of your shot.
+A broadside shot will be your best choice if you’re new to hunting turkey with a crossbow, unless you’re incredibly accurate out to the yardage of your shot.
 Recognizing the extent of your skills is one of the crossbow turkey hunting tips to incorporate into all aspects of your approach to hunting.

-A frontal shot on turkey tends to be most archery hunters' least favorite.
+When turkey hunting with a crossbow, a frontal shot tends to be most hunters' least favorite.
 This shot presents a smaller target to hit the heart and lungs, and the trophy beards often get cut clean off by the broadhead.

 This presentation results in the smallest target area, but as you become more experienced turkey hunting with a crossbow, you’ll find that a rear shot is most likely the shot that will result in the bird dropping where it stands.
 The aim point for a rear shot will be the bird’s anus when the tom is in full strut and facing away.
-The arrow will sever the spine, crippling the tom before piercing his heart and lung area.
+The arrow will sever the spine, crippling the tom before piercing the heart and lung area.

-Rear shots require more accuracy and should not be taken at extended ranges, as they have a higher margin for errors, resulting in a wounded bird.
+Rear shots require more accuracy and shouldn’t be taken at extended ranges, as they have a higher margin for errors, resulting in a wounded bird.

-If you are ready to take on a new challenge, turkey hunting with a crossbow might be your next bucket list hunt.
+If you’re ready to take on a new challenge, turkey hunting with a crossbow might be your next bucket list hunt.
 We hope these crossbow turkey hunting tips are helpful — check our blog for more expert guidance on all things crossbows.
-With preparation, the right crossbow equipment, and the opportunity, you can harvest a turkey this Spring hunting season.
+With preparation, the right crossbow equipment and accessories, and the opportunity, you can harvest a turkey this spring hunting season.